 I hope you find this post useful.
 If you’ve recently closed a Tangerine bank account, please share your experience in the comments below.

-For information on how to close an account at other banks in Canada, check this post below:
+For information on how to close an account at other banks in Canada, check these posts below: